AdobeDocs/graphql-mesh-gateway/src/pages/gateway/cache-control-headers.md

 ### In the mesh configuration file

-To set your own values for cache-control headers, add a `Cache-Control` key value pair to the `responseConfig` object in your mesh configuration file.
+To set your own values for cache-control headers, add a `Cache-Control` key-value pair to the `responseConfig` object in your mesh configuration file.

 <InlineAlert variant="info" slots="text"/>